Protoprize/db-launcher-tool/README.md

    You can now open DreamBot from the Jagex launcher with new runescape accounts.

+---

 cli-forwarder source can be found [here](https://github.com/Protoprize/db-cli-forwarder)

----
-RuneScape is a registered trademark of Jagex Ltd. Use of this project is not endorsed or recommended by Jagex Ltd.